-A photographer's website displays their work, answers common questions, and attracts new clients.
-In this guide, we'll explore several ideal templates for photographers, tips for creating photo galleries, and how to use goal-oriented design to engage clients.
+A photographer website displays your work, answers common questions, and attracts new clients.
+In this guide, we'll cover tips for creating photo galleries and how to use goal-oriented design to engage clients.

 Note: This guide focuses on site design for professional photographers working with clients.
 If you're looking to display your photography, but don't work with clients, our Building a portfolio guide may be more relevant.